tact-lang/pitaya/docs/strategies.md

 CI integration

-- Run Pitaya headless in your PR workflow; the composer emits a consolidated markdown at `reports/pr-review/summary.md` and annotates results metadata for tooling.
-You can post that content to your code host using your existing CI step or bot of choice.
-- Composer metadata lives under `results/<run_id>/instances/*.json` as `metadata.pr_review.summary_path` and verdict metrics under `metrics.pr_review_verdict`/`metrics.pr_review_counts`.
+- Run Pitaya headless in your PR workflow and post the composer’s final_message as the review body.
+Verdict and counts are also present under `metrics.pr_review_verdict` / `metrics.pr_review_counts` in the composer instance JSON (results/<run_id>/instances/*.json).